Fourth of July: Where to Find Bay Area Parades And Fireworks Shows

 - Petaluma Fireworks show at the Sonoma-Marin Fairgrounds Event info

-- Pleasant Hill Fireworks show at College Park High School at sundown, but residents are asked to watch from their homes or other areas; no gathering at school grounds Event info
+- Pleasant Hill Fireworks show at College Park High School at approximately 9:15 p.m., but residents are asked to watch from their homes or other areas; no gathering at school grounds Event info

 - San Francisco Fireworks at approximately 9:30 p.m. at Pier 39 Event info